jbkerry/oligo/docs/regions.rst

 .. note::

-    For full functionality, regions.py should be run from the command line in order to test the efficiency of the generated oligos.
-This involves a pipeline that incorporates methods from the tools module.
+    For full functionality, `regions` should be run from the command line in order to test the efficiency of the generated oligos.
+This involves a pipeline that incorporates functions from the :doc:`tools <tools>` module.
-    This is the intended use but can also be run in its constituent parts and modules are listed throughout the doc pages

 Usage
 =====

-When run from the command line, *Regions* takes the following parameters
+When run from the command line, `regions.py` takes the following parameters

 .. code-block:: bash
    :caption: Parameters for regions.py